-48 Conversely, for a reverse repo: as, under the collateralized loan approach, the securities acquired under a reverse repo are not taken on to balance sheet, they are, nonetheless, available to meet a balance of payments need.
+&lt;sup>52 Conversely, for a reverse repo: under the collateralized loan approach, the securities acquired under a reverse repo are not taken on to balance sheet.
+They are, nonetheless, available to the cash providing monetary authorities to meet a balance of payments need.
 If the loan receivable from the reverse repo is not included in reserve assets (as it may not meet the criteria for inclusion) the reserve assets of the country undertaking a reverse repo (from reserve assets) would be understated.

-49 Even when the securities are available on demand, reserve assets will be overstated as the holding of foreign exchange that was provided by the original repo will be returned.
+&lt;sup>53 Even when the securities are available on demand, reserve assets will be overstated as the holding of foreign exchange that was provided by the original repo will be returned in the reverse leg of the transaction.